-The North Dakota Grain Dealers Association will be sponsoring a grain grading school in March.
+The North Dakota Grain Dealers Association will be sponsoring a grain grading school in July.
 The school will be conducted in a very practical manner, using actual samples of various grain damages encountered at elevators.
-The instructors are licensed grain inspectors provided by Grain Inspection, Inc.
+The instructors are licensed grain inspectors provided by North Dakota Grain Inspection Service.

-Proper use of grain grading equipment will be demonstrated and the focus will be on soybeans, corn, wheat and durum.
+Proper use of grain grading equipment will be demonstrated and the focus will be on soybeans, corn, and wheat.
 Attendees will also work with identification of odors in grain, a problem becoming more prevalent as more grain continues to be stored in temporary structures.

 Cost for the event is $90 per person for NDGDA members and $120 per person for non-members.
 The cost includes training materials, training personnel time and lunch.
 Each participant will receive a participation certificate.
-The school is limited to 55 participants and early registration is encouraged.
+The school is limited to 35 participants so early registration is encouraged.